-As an infertility patient, you have an increased risk for an ectopic pregnancy.
-Your blood hormone levels will be monitored and an ultrasound scheduled early in pregnancy to rule out an ectopic pregnancy.
+Infertility patients have an increased risk for an ectopic pregnancy.
+Therefore, your blood hormone levels will be monitored and an ultrasound scheduled early in pregnancy to rule out an ectopic pregnancy.
 Call the office immediately if you experience any of the symptoms listed above.
-After 4:30 p.m. or on weekends or holidays, call the Doctors Directory a (850) 438-9622.
+After office hours, or on weekends or holidays, call the Doctors Directory.

-✤ OVARIAN HYPERSTIMULATION SYNDROME
+❖ OVARIAN HYPERSTIMULATION SYNDROME

 Ovarian Hyperstimulation Syndrome (OHSS) is a serious condition that results from an exaggerated response to fertility medications used for ovulation induction.
 It typically arises after ovulation (hCG injection) and is more likely if a pregnancy occurs.
-When it develops, ovaries may become too large and may, bleed, twist or rupture.
-Fluid may collect in the abdomen and/or lungs and blood may become concentrated resulting in kidney damage or blood clots if not treated.
+When it develops, ovaries may become too large and may leak fluid, bleed, twist or rupture.
+Fluid may collect in the abdomen and/or lungs and blood may become concentrated resulting in kidney damage or blood clots, if not treated.
 Severe ovarian hyperstimulation is rare (<1%) in patients closely monitored but women with polycystic ovary syndrome and those that conceive are at higher risk.

-OHSS is best managed by prevention and close cycle monitoring with ultrasound and blood tests is essential.
-Use of large volumes (2 liters/day) of electrolyte containing fluids (Gatorade®, Powerade®) may be advised in some cases.
+OHSS is best managed by prevention and close cycle monitoring with ultrasound and blood tests.
+Use of large volumes (2 liters/day) of electrolyte containing fluids (Gatorade®, Powerade®) may be advised in some cases, and if unable to tolerate oral fluids, intravenous replacement may be needed.
 If an exaggerated response occurs, the cycle may be canceled by withholding the hCG injection and avoiding intercourse.
 Birth control pills may also be used to reduce the cyst size.

-Once OHSS develops it is treated with intravenous fluid therapy, salt restriction, albumin and avoidance of abdominal and pelvic exams and intercourse.
+Once OHSS develops it is most commonly improved by removal of excess fluid in the abdomen, but may also respond to or be managed with intravenous fluid therapy, salt restriction, albumin and avoidance of abdominal and pelvic exams and intercourse.
 These therapies will sometimes require hospitalization when potentially life-threatening conditions arise.